Reading Fundamentals #3:

 Chapter 4: Reading Remediation

-Chapter 5: Reading Assessment
+Chapter 5: Best Practices for Reading Assessment

 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 Your final grade for the course will be determined by calculating an average score of all exams.
 This score will be printed on your final certificate.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.

 If you need personal assistance then email firstname.lastname@example.org or call (509) 891-7219.
 When contacting technical support, please know your course version number (it is located at the bottom left side of the Welcome Screen) and your operating system, and be seated in front of the computer at the time of your call.

 Please refer to VESi’s website: www.virtualeduc.com or contact VESi if you have further questions about the compatibility of your operating system.

 Refer to the addendum regarding Grading Criteria, Course Completion Information, Items to be Submitted and how to submit your completed information.
 The addendum will also note any additional course assignments that you may be required to complete that are not listed in this syllabus.

 Adams, M. J. (1990).
 Beginning to read: Thinking and learning about print.
 Cambridge, MA: The MIT Press.